 Areas of expertise:

-Ruth is a sociolinguist who specialises in societal multilingualism and language contact.
-She is particularly interested in social identities, language attitudes, language practices, and language policy and planning.
-Her work focuses on both autochthonous and migrant minorities.
+I am a sociolinguist with a specialisation in societal multilingualism and language contact.
+I am particularly interested in language attitudes and language practices (and how these are linked with social identities) as well as language policy and planning.
+Much of my work focuses on autochthonous and migrant minorities.

-- Kircher, Ruth and Sue Fox (2019) Attitudes towards Multicultural London English: Implications for attitude theory and language planning.
-Journal of Multilingual and Multicultural Development, online ahead of print:
+Kircher, Ruth and Sue Fox (2019) Attitudes towards Multicultural London English: Implications for attitude theory and language planning.
+Journal of Multilingual and Multicultural Development, online ahead of print.

-- Kircher, Ruth (2016) Montreal’s multilingual migrants: Social identities and language attitudes after the proposition of the Quebec Charter of Values.
+Kircher, Ruth (2016) Montreal’s multilingual migrants: Social identities and language attitudes after the proposition of the Quebec Charter of Values.
 In Vera Regan, Chloé Diskin and Jennifer Martyn (eds) Language, Identity and Migration: Voices from Transnational Speakers and Communities.
 Bern: Peter Lang. pp. 217-247.

-- Kircher, Ruth (2016) Language attitudes among adolescents in Montreal: Potential lessons for language planning in Quebec.
+Kircher, Ruth (2016) Language attitudes among adolescents in Montreal: Potential lessons for language planning in Quebec.
 Nottingham French Studies: UK Perspectives on Francophone Canada 55, 2: 239-259.

-- Kircher, Ruth (2016) The matched-guise technique.
-In Zhu Hua (ed.)
-Research Methods in Intercultural Communication.
+Kircher, Ruth (2016) The matched-guise technique.
+In Zhu Hua (ed) Research Methods in Intercultural Communication.
 Oxford: Blackwell. pp. 196-211.

-- Kircher, Ruth (2016) Review of Richard Y. Bourhis (ed.)
-(2012) Decline and Prospects of the English-Speaking Communities of Quebec.
-In English World-Wide 37, 3: 350-355.
+Kircher, Ruth (2016) Review of Richard Y. Bourhis (ed) (2012) Decline and Prospects of the English-Speaking Communities of Quebec.
+English World-Wide 37, 3: 350-355.

-- Kircher, Ruth (2014) Quebec’s shift from ethnic to civic national identity: Implications for language attitudes amongst immigrants in Montreal.
-In David Evans (ed.)
-Language and Identity: Discourse in the World.
+Kircher, Ruth (2014) Quebec’s shift from ethnic to civic national identity: Implications for language attitudes amongst immigrants in Montreal.
+In David Evans (ed) Language and Identity: Discourse in the World.
 London: Bloomsbury. pp. 55-80.

-- Kircher, Ruth (2014) Thirty years after Bill 101: A contemporary perspective on attitudes towards English and French in Montreal.
+Kircher, Ruth (2014) Thirty years after Bill 101: A contemporary perspective on attitudes towards English and French in Montreal.
 Canadian Journal of Applied Linguistics 17, 1: 20-50.

-- Kircher, Ruth (2012) Review of Michael A. Morris (ed.)
-(2010) Canadian Language Policies in Comparative Perspective.
-In British Journal of Canadian Studies 25, 2: 304-305.
+Kircher, Ruth (2012) Review of Michael A. Morris (ed) (2010) Canadian Language Policies in Comparative Perspective.
+British Journal of Canadian Studies 25, 2: 304-305.

-- Kircher, Ruth (2012) How pluricentric is the French language?
+Kircher, Ruth (2012) How pluricentric is the French language?
 An investigation of attitudes towards Quebec French compared to European French.
 Journal of French Language Studies 22, 3: 345-370.